cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   the clipboard via button, or the mouse could drag the field content directly into the entry field in the CrypTool dialog box.

-- An interface for calling the CAS system SAGE would be interesting (http://www.sagemath.org/).
+- An interface for calling the CAS system Sage would be interesting (http://www.sagemath.org/).

 - Visualize generally the according mathematical basics, e.g.:
   - using a text book
-  - using SAGE notebooks like the ones for ECC introduction at: https://sage.mathematik.uni-siegen.de:8000/home/pub/45/ This cover page contains no calculations, but the links to the remaining parts; in order to execute the calculations within the remaining parts you have to make copies as SAGE user.
+  - using Sage notebooks like the ones for ECC introduction at: https://sage.mathematik.uni-siegen.de:8000/home/pub/45/ This cover page contains no calculations, but the links to the remaining parts; in order to execute the calculations within the remaining parts you have to make copies as Sage user.
   - like PascGalois Software (http://www.pascgalois.org/software.html)
   - see http://www.martindalecenter.com/Calculators2_6_NZ.html
   - http://world.std.com/~reinhold/BigNumCalc.html